Continuation-of-Ashford/ashford-docs/playing_the_game/kingdoms&warfare.md

 If a unit is defeated it will need to be reinforced at the settlement that has the feat it came from.
 A unit who's home settlement was destroyed or captured can continue to receive orders from the settlement owner, but if the unit is defeated it will be dead forever.

 #### Reinforcing
-Reinforcing an army by default costs 10,000gp and 4 downtimes, to train, recruit, and resupply.
+Reinforcing an army by default costs 10,000gp, 4 downtimes, and at least one IRL week to train, recruit, and resupply.
 However some armies (usually undead) might have a "no survivors" advantage, that doubles the downtime cost of reinforcing units destroyed by it.

 #### Improving Units
 You might choose to give your unit an extra 50% or extra 100% extra gold and downtime costs to reinforce as the disadvantage of the settlement feat, in order to apply an advantage to the mechanics of the feat's unit.